Renato Gojković

 Renato Gojković (/hr/; born 10 September 1995) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Sarajevo.

 Gojković started his professional career at Sloboda Tuzla, before joining Čelik Zenica in 2013.
 Two years later, he moved to Istra 1961.
 In 2018, he signed with Partizani.
 The following year, he switched to Zrinjski Mostar.
 Gojković joined Orenburg in 2020.
 Four years later, he moved to Maccabi Petah Tikva.
 In 2025, he moved to Sarajevo.

 A former youth international for Bosnia and Herzegovina, Gojković made his senior international debut in 2023, earning 4 caps.

 Club career

 Gojković came through the youth academy of his hometown club Sloboda Tuzla, which he joined in 2002.
 He made his professional debut against Goražde on 11 August 2012 at the age of 16.
 On 28 October, he scored a brace in a triumph over Iskra Bugojno, which were his first professional goals.

 In July 2013, he switched to Čelik Zenica.

 In July 2015, Gojković moved to Croatian team Istra 1961.

 In January 2018, he was transferred to Albanian side Partizani.

 In January 2019, he joined Zrinjski Mostar.

 In September 2020, he signed with Russian outfit Orenburg.

 In September 2024, Gojković moved to Israeli team Maccabi Petah Tikva.

 In January 2025, he joined Sarajevo.
 In March, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+In August 2026, he suffered a ruptured anterior cruciate ligament again and was expected to be sidelined for the rest of the season.